ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements

-In table~\ref{table:param_planck}, we show the values of these cosmological parameters constrained by~\cite{Planck_2018} for $\Lambda$CDM universe.
-We note that the predicted uncertainties corresponding to our estimated parameters are comparably larger than the uncertainties of Planck's estimated values of these parameters, since the observed Hubble data are lesser numbers than CMB data as well as these $H(z)$ data (specifically DA data) contain larger uncertainties including various systematic effects.
-We calculate the significances of the parameter values, predicted by ParamANN, with respect to the Planck's results.
+In the second and third columns of table~\ref{table:param_ann}, we show the present values of the Hubble parameter ($H_0$) and three density parameters ($\Omega_{0m}$, $\Omega_{0k}$ and $\Omega_{0\Lambda}$) with their corresponding uncertainties estimated by the trained ParamANN and MCMC analysis respectively from the observed Hubble data.
+We notice that the parameter values estimated by ParamANN and MCMC are equivalent to each other.
+Even, both ParamANN and MCMC estimate the equivalent uncertainty corresponding to each parameter.
+In the MCMC analysis, we use the Python library \texttt{GetDist}\footnote{\url{https://getdist.readthedocs.io/en/latest/index.html}} to estimate $68\%$ confidence interval for each parameter.
+We compare four parameter values estimated by both approaches with the values of these parameters obtained by Planck collaboration~\cite{Planck_2018}.
+In the fourth column of table~\ref{table:param_ann}, we show the values of these cosmological parameters constrained by Planck collaboration~\cite{Planck_2018} for $\Lambda$CDM Universe.
+In the cases of ParamANN and MCMC, the estimated uncertainties are comparably larger than the uncertainties of Planck's estimated values of the parameters, since the observed Hubble data are lesser numbers than CMB data as well as these DA $H(z)$ data contain larger uncertainties including various systematic effects.
+We calculate the significances of deviations of parameter values, for both ParamANN and MCMC, with respect to the Planck's results.